sparkflows/sparkflows-docs/docs/aws/admin-guide/emr-livy/livy-connection.rst

    :alt: livy
    :width: 70%

 ..
-Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` to S3 bucket and that it is accessible from Saprkflows webserver UI.
+Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` to S3 bucket and that it is accessible from Sparkflows webserver UI.
 This jar is available in Sparkflows binary.
 Untar the binary to find it inside ``fire-x.y.z/fire-core-lib``.

 .. figure:: ../../../_assets/aws/livy/livy_jar.PNG
    :alt: livy